 How long do you keep negatives?

 We hold onto your negatives for three weeks.
-After that we put older negatives into deep storage which incurs a $20 retrieval fee.
+After that they are disposed of through a confidential waste company.

 How do you present the negatives once developed?

 By default all develop only jobs come uncut unless otherwise stated by the customer.
 All 35mm develop and scan jobs come cut into strips unless stated otherwise.
 We have pro-sleeves available for 120 film.

 The store is closed or it's after hours, how can I drop off my film for development?